jchristn/LoggingModule/README.md

 First things first - do you need help or have feedback?
 File an issue here!
 We'd love to hear from you.

-## New in v1.1.x
+## New in v1.2.1

-- Simplified constructors
-- Simplified methods
+- XML documentation
-- Added IDisposable support
-- Cleanup and fixes, minor refactoring

 ## It's Really Easy